lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 However, other hash functions MAY also be supported; in particular, SHAKE256 SHOULD be supported, as this is the digest algorithm used internally in ML-DSA.
 When SHA-512 is used, the id-sha512 {{!RFC5754}} digest algorithm identifier is used and the parameters field MUST be omitted.
 When SHAKE256 is used, the id-shake256 {{!RFC8702}} digest algorithm identifier is used and the parameters field MUST be omitted.
-SHAKE256 produces 512 bits of output when used as a message digest algorithm in CMS.
+SHAKE256 produces 512 bits of output when used as a message digest algorithm in the CMS.

 : When signing using ML-DSA without including signed attributes, the algorithm specified in the digestAlgorithm field has no meaning, as ML-DSA computes signatures over entire messages rather than externally computed digests.
 As such, the considerations above and in {{ml-dsa-digest-algs}} do not apply.